 No Halloween or Bonfire Night party is complete without some traditional toffee apples.
 To create these classic sticky and sweet treats, just follow our simple toffee apple recipe.
 We’ve even included an easy-peasy-to-follow video how to, to help you get them spot on every time.
 Ready in just 20 mins, plus cooling time, these delicious toffee apples will complete any autumnal party (because they’re too good to save just for Halloween).
-This recipe makes 6 apples but if you’d like to make more just double, or even triple, the quantities needed.
-If you want to give these apples a red glow, add a few drops of red food colouring to the sugar mixture once you’ve removed from the heat.
-You can use other apples for this recipe too, depending on what you can get your hands on.
-We love to give these out to kids on Halloween instead of the usual bags of sweets.
+This recipe makes 6 If you want to give these apples a red glow, add a few drops of red food colouring to the sugar mixture once you’ve removed from the heat.
+Or dip in flaked almonds for extra crunch.

 - 6 Granny Smith apples

 - 300g demerara sugar

 - 3tbsp golden syrup

 Clean the apples and push a lolly stick into the top of each and set aside.

 Gently dissolve the sugar, syrup and butter in a saucepan with 75ml water then stir through the vinegar.
 Turn up the heat and boil until the mixture reaches 140C when it will have reached the toffee stage.

 Carefully dip the apples into the hot toffee and swirl to coat, if the pan is too shallow use a spoon to coat.
 Place on a board lined with baking paper to set.